2017–18 FA WSL

-WSL 2

-WSL 1

 Ten teams competed this season.
 Following the closure of Notts County Ladies in April 2017, the FA announced that one place in the league would be given to a team which competed in the Spring Series, based on an evaluation by the FA of applicant clubs' business plans, budget, youth development, facilities and on-pitch performance.
 The place was subsequently given to Everton.

 There was no relegation based on results at the end of the season due to the league's restructure.